Football Supporters Europe

 - What did Football Supporters Europe complain about regarding World Cup tickets?

-- FSE and Euroconsumers filed a formal competition complaint with the European Commission in March 2026, alleging FIFA violates EU treaty law through six abuses: excessive pricing, bait advertising of scarce $60 tickets, uncapped Dynamic pricing, seat location opacity, artificial urgency, and 15% resale fees charged to both parties.Source: European Commission complaint, March 2026
+- FSE and Euroconsumers filed a competition complaint with the European Commission in March 2026, alleging FIFA violates EU treaty law through six abuses: excessive pricing, bait advertising of unavailable $60 tickets, uncapped Dynamic pricing, seat location opacity, artificial urgency, and 15% resale fees charged to both parties.Source: European Commission complaint, March 2026

 - Can the EU regulate FIFA ticketing?